Open Society Foundations

 Professor of Comparative Legal History and Legal Theory

-I am a Professor of Comparative Legal History and Legal Theory, and a founding member of Exeter Law School's Human Rights and Democracy Forum, which I convened from 2017-21.
+I am a Professor of Comparative Legal History and Legal Theory.

 My research is on the 'dark side' of law and democracy and covers two main areas:

-1. Comparative legal history, focusing on the contextual background, substance and theory of criminal law under Fascism in Italy and liberal democracy in Great Britain during the 1920s-1940s.
-My work explores the similarities and differences between criminal law provisions in those two systems and the implications of connections between them for the rule of law, authoritarianism and authoritarian law, and the idea of Europe's common legal heritage.
+1. The comparative legal history of criminal law and criminal justice under Fascism in Italy and liberal democracy in Great Britain during the 1920s-1940s.
+My work explores the development, interpretation and intersection of criminal law provisions in these two systems and their implications for subsequent understanding of the rule of law, authoritarian law, and the idea of Europe's common legal heritage.

 Research group links

-1. Criminal law under Fascism and contemporaneous systems
+1. Criminal law and criminal justice under Fascism and democracy in the twentieth century

-This branch of my research involves exploring the ideological roots, substantive development and political representation of criminal law under Italian Fascism in comparative perspective.
-So far I have worked on the genesis and reform history of the 1930 Italian Penal Code (the Rocco Code), its reception in contemporaneous academic commentary in Europe and the USA, and analyses of specific offences and defences in the Code as compared with equivalent provisions in the law of England and Wales during the interwar period, in order to examine what differentiates or connects criminal law across divergent political systems.
-This project ranges across questions of criminal law, political and legal theory, history and historiography.
+This branch of my research involves exploring the ideological and contextual origins, substantive development and interpretation of criminal law under Italian Fascism in comparative perspective.
+This work has included investigating how the 1930 Italian Penal Code (the Rocco Code) was received in contemporaneous academic commentary in Europe and the USA, and the extent to which political offences in the 1930 Rocco Code can be compared with equivalent provisions in Great Britain during the interwar period, in order to examine what differentiates or connects criminal law across divergent political systems.
+This research involves questions of criminal law, criminal justice, political and legal theory, history and historiography.

 I have published various articles on this research (see my publications list) and have edited two collections of essays on criminal law under Italian Fascism, National Socialism and other authoritarian regimes.